-Can I claim ITC on Provisional Basis once the new returns come in force?
+Can I claim Provisional ITC on missing invoices once the new returns come in force?

 Many taxpayers feel that ITC can be taken only if supplier uploads the invoice.
 But this is just a myth.